4d/docs/docs/API/SessionClass.md

 #### Description

-The `Session` command <!-- REF #_command_.Session.Summary -->returns the `Session` object corresponding to the current scalable user web session<!-- END REF -->.
+The `Session` command <!-- REF #_command_.Session.Summary -->returns the `Session` object corresponding to the current user session<!-- END REF -->.

-This command only works when [scalable sessions are enabled](WebServer/sessions.md#enabling-sessions).
-It returns *Null* when sessions are disabled or when legacy sessions are used.
+Depending on the process from which the command is called, the current user session can be:

+- a web session (when [scalable sessions are enabled](WebServer/sessions.md#enabling-sessions)),
+- a remote client session,
+- the stored procedures session.

+For more information, see the [Session types](#session-types) paragraph.

-When scalable sessions are enabled, the `Session` object is available from any web processes in the following contexts:
+The `Session` object is available from any process in the above contexts.
+If the command is called from another context (single-user application, scalable sessions disabled...), it returns *Null*.

+#### Web session

+The `Session` object is available from any web process:

 - `On Web Authentication`, `On Web Connection`, and `On REST Authentication` database methods,
 - [`On Mobile App Authentication`](https://developer.4d.com/go-mobile/docs/4d/on-mobile-app-authentication) and [`On Mobile App Action`](https://developer.4d.com/go-mobile/docs/4d/on-mobile-app-action) database methods for mobile requests,
 - ORDA [Data Model Class functions](ORDA/ordaClasses.md) called with REST requests,
 - code processed through 4D tags in semi-dynamic pages (4DTEXT, 4DHTML, 4DEVAL, 4DSCRIPT/, 4DCODE)
 - project methods with the "Available through 4D tags and URLs (4DACTION...)" attribute and called through 4DACTION/ urls.

+#### Remote client session

+The `Session` object is available from:

+-

+#### Stored procedures session

+The `Session` object is available from:

+-

 #### Example